Bira/octopus-carnival/_drafts/stormtroopers.md

 separating them from the riff-raff.
 Their weapons and armor might be better: hardsuits instead of the basic armor, rifles instead of carbines, polearms instead of clubs.
 They also tend to have additional equipment that makes a difference in a fight, like grenades.
+Their skills might be as high as 15.

 When one (or a unit) of these shows up, it's usually as the honor guard for a villainous NPC, or as the security detail for a major adventure